Biosolids-and-Soil-Measurement-Database/BaSM-Database/README.md

 ### Website

-This folder contains files to generate the BSMDb website.
+This folder contains files to generate the BaSM Database website.